Icinga/icinga2/doc/9-object-types.md

   Name                      | Type          | Description
   --------------------------|---------------|-----------------
-  last\_notification        | Number        | When the last notification was sent for this Notification object (as a UNIX timestamp). next\_notifcation         | Number        | When the next notification is going to be sent for this assuming the associated host/service is still in a non-OK state (as a UNIX timestamp). notification\_number      | Number        | The notification number last\_problem\_notification | Number      | When the last notification was sent for a problem (as a UNIX timestamp).
+  last\_notification        | Number        | When the last notification was sent for this Notification object (as a UNIX timestamp). next\_notification         | Number        | When the next notification is going to be sent for this assuming the associated host/service is still in a non-OK state (as a UNIX timestamp). notification\_number      | Number        | The notification number last\_problem\_notification | Number      | When the last notification was sent for a problem (as a UNIX timestamp).